esamattis/yalr/README.md

 + 'script>')</script>
 ```

-or use the [LiveReload Chrome extension][extension] and you're good to go!
+or use the LiveReload Chrome, Firefox or Safari [extension][extension] and you're good to go!

 Now your web pages will be automatically reloaded every time when a change is
 detected in the watch path.